 Some evidence suggests that vitamin C may help lower the risk of heart disease or its complications.

-Other researchers are not convinced that vitamin C alone improves heart health.
-However, it is clear that eating more fruits and vegetables can help boost the health of the heart by providing a range of vitamins, minerals, antioxidants, and fiber.
+However, eating more fruits and vegetables can help boost general heart health by providing a range of vitamins, minerals, antioxidants, and fiber.

 Strengthening the immune system